-After doing a recent television segment on the issue of college prepayment plans and college investment accounts I received an avalanche of inquiries from parents wanting more information that what can be conveyed in four minutes.
-If you’ve been wanting to know more about how to save for your child’s college education, here’s the 411 on 529 plans for college.
+If you’ve been wanting to know more about paying for college, here’s the 411 on 529 plans for college.
 529s are tax-advantaged savings plans created to encourage people to save for future college expenses.
 They are sponsored by states, state agencies or educational institutions and are authorized by Section 529 of the Internal Revenue Code.

 For starters, it’s important to understand that there are two types of 529 plans: One is a pre-paid tuition plan and the other is a savings plan.
 And while they are great ways to save money for your child’s future education, you must also know that both of them will be treated as parental assets in the calculations of the expected family contribution towards college costs.
 This might limit your child’s eligibility for federal financial aid.
 So as everything else, you must evaluate and decide what’s more convenient for you.